mullvad25/Cloud-Native-IAM-lab/docs/01-project-brief.md

 ### Monitoring

-* Sign-in logs monitored
+* Sign-in activity monitored
-* Admin activity audited
+* Administrative actions audited
-* Conditional Access validated
+* Access patterns reviewed

 ---

 ## Risk Scenarios

+The IAM system must mitigate:

 * Phishing leading to account compromise
-* Over-privileged admin accounts
+* Over-privileged administrative access
-* Users retaining access after role change
+* Users retaining access after role changes
-* Leavers not deprovisioned quickly
+* Delayed or incomplete offboarding
+* Access from unmanaged or insecure devices
-* Unmanaged device access
+* Excessive access for guest users
-* Guest overexposure
-* Contractor access not removed
+* Long-lived contractor access

 ---

 ## IAM Objectives

-* Cloud-only identity architecture
+* Implement a cloud-only identity architecture
-* Centralized identity via Microsoft Entra ID
-* Strong authentication and Zero Trust
+* Enforce Zero Trust access principles
-* Device-aware access using Intune
+* Apply least privilege across all access
-* Privileged access control using PIM
+* Secure privileged access
-* Controlled external collaboration
+* Enable secure external collaboration
-* Lifecycle automation
+* Automate identity lifecycle processes
-* Full auditability
+* Provide full auditability and monitoring

 ---

 ## Success Criteria

-* MFA enforced for all users
+The project is successful when:

+* All users are protected by strong authentication
-* No permanent privileged access
+* No permanent privileged access exists
+* Access is group-based and structured
-* Group-based access model
+* Sensitive access requires compliant devices
-* Device compliance enforced
-* Guest and contractor governance in place
+* External and contractor access is governed
-* Identity lifecycle automated
+* Identity lifecycle processes are controlled
-* Logs provide full visibility
+* Logs provide clear visibility into access and activity

+---

+## Scope Notes

+This environment is designed to simulate a **300-user enterprise**, but is implemented using a **small representative identity set** to validate IAM controls in a cost-efficient manner.